tavarries/tavarries/README.md

 I’m currently interested in getting a junior postion or internship.

-I’m currently learning javascript, react, .net, and refreshing up on my html and css.
+I’m currently learning javascript, react, .net.

 Also working on learning git.
 You can reach me at tavarriesg17@gmail.com